Mind-Body Benefits of Meditation

 Try this Roundglass course: How to Train Your Attention with meditation teacher Earle Birney.

-Personal Benefits — From the Experts
+Personal Benefits of Meditation — From the Experts

 Some meditators found such rich benefits to their practice that they became meditation teachers themselves.
 Almeiri Santos, Roundglass meditation teacher and awareness coach, says meditation helps create an entirely different mindset.